-Owner-Occupants Who Have Already Sold Their Principal Residence: Some homeowners may have chosen to sell their homes prior to launch of the Road Home Homeowner Assistance Program on August 29, 2006.
+Owner-Occupants Who Have Sold Their Principal Residence Without Assistance from The Road Home: Some homeowners may have chosen to sell their homes without assistance from the Road Home Homeowner Assistance Program.
 It is the goal of The Road Home to ensure that damaged properties qualifying under the Homeowner Assistance Program do not remain blighted and undeveloped.
-If the goals of the Program are met, and a homeowner can demonstrate that he or she remains in a loss situation after selling the damaged property to another party, such homeowner may receive assistance under the Program to compensate for remaining losses in accordance with the Program requirements.
+Homeowners who have sold their homes prior to August 29th, 2007 may be eligible if the goals of the Program are met, and a homeowner can demonstrate that he or she remains in a loss situation after selling the damaged property to another party, such homeowners may receive assistance under the Program to compensate for remaining losses in accordance with the Program requirements.
 Assistance for these homeowners is subject to the availability of funds.